 GET FREE RECIPES FROM THE FRESH COOKY DELIVERED RIGHT TO YOUR INBOX!

 This recipe was inspired by Just Putzing Around the Kitchen.

 HOW TO MAKE FROSTING SHOTS

 Want a quick, amazing, bite-sized desserts?
 Use this frosting and make up a bunch of crowd-pleasing Cookie Dough Frosting Shots.
-Simply scoop the cookie dough frosting into a with a and gently squeeze into small candy or treat cups.
+Simply scoop the cookie dough frosting into a piping bag with a large round piping tip and gently squeeze into small candy or treat cups.
 If desired, sprinkle with some sprinkles to match your event (I took these to a baby shower) and garnish with additional mini chocolate chips and maybe a white chocolate disc.

 - ½ cup butter, salted or unsalted

 - 1 ½ cups all-purpose flour

 - ½ teaspoon baking powder

 - ¼ teaspoon baking soda